Dubuisson and Paratore steal French Open spotlight

 PARIS Home favourite Victor Dubuisson and little-known Italian Renato Paratore took centre stage in the second round of the French Open at Le Golf National on Friday.

-Dubuisson, bidding to record the first home victory in the $3 million event since Thomas Levet in 2011, shot a one-under 70 to share the lead with Ryder Cup team mate German Martin Kaymer (69) and Spain's Rafa Cabrera-Bello (70).
+Dubuisson, bidding to record the first home victory in the $3 million (2 million pound) event since Thomas Levet in 2011, shot a one-under 70 to share the lead with Ryder Cup team mate German Martin Kaymer (69) and Spain's Rafa Cabrera-Bello (70).

 "I had a great round and I'm very happy about the way I played today," the Frenchman told reporters after finishing with a four-under tally of 138.
 "It was really tough out there with the wind this afternoon."